East of Eden (film): Plot

 The truth about his mother drives the pacifistic Aron to get drunk, lose control, and then board a troop train to enlist in the army.
 When the sheriff informs Adam, he rushes to the station in a futile attempt to dissuade him.
 Adam fails and watches helplessly as Aron smashes his head through the rail car window, maniacally laughing as the train pulls away.
 A shocked Adam suffers a stroke, leaving him paralyzed and unable to communicate.
-Cal tries talking to Adam, but gets no response and leaves the bedroom.
+Cal tries talking to Adam, but Adam is unresponsive.
 Abra pleads with Adam to show Cal some affection before it is too late.
 When Cal makes his last bid for acceptance before leaving town, Adam manages to speak.
 He tells Cal to fire the annoying nurse, then whispers something to him.
 Cal tells Abra that Adam said he wants only Cal to care for him.
-The film ends with Cal, alone, sitting by his father's bedside, the emotional chasm between the father and son apparently healing.
+Cal sits alone by his father's bedside, the emotional chasm between the father and son apparently healing, with Cal presumably staying to care for him.

 Cast

 Production

+The film was originally planned to be made in 3-D but Warner Brothers later announced that it was to be made in WarnerSuperScope instead using Warner's new All-Media camera with no mention of 3-D. It was eventually released in CinemaScope.

 Director Elia Kazan first toyed with the idea of casting Marlon Brando as Cal and Montgomery Clift as Aron, but at 30 and 34 years old, respectively, they were simply too old to play teenage brothers.
 Paul Newman, who was one year younger than Brando, was a finalist for the part of Cal, which eventually was played by James Dean, who was six years younger than Newman.

 Newman and Dean, who were up for the part of Cal, screen tested together for the parts of the rival brothers.
 In the end, Richard Davalos got the part of Aron.
 This was his screen debut.

 Julie Harris was cast as Abra James.
 Executive producer Jack L. Warner was opposed to her casting, because she was ten years older than her character.

 Kazan denied rumors that he didn't like Dean: "You can't not like a guy with that much pain in him… You know how a dog will be mean and snarl at you, then you pat him, and he's all over you with affection?
 That's the way Dean was."
 Kazan did intervene sternly, however, when Dean started to feel his power as a hotly emerging star and treated crew members disrespectfully.